Why can't non-Catholics, Evangelicals and Protestant denominations receive Catholic Communion?

 We don't think it's accurate to say the Catholic Church is being snobby for denying communion to Christians who come from a Church that doesn't teach the presence of Jesus in the Eucharist.
 Perhaps it's a bit snobby to think it should be OK to wander into the most intimate part of Catholicism, without taking it seriously.

 Although it is uncomfortable to not celebrate communion together, we have to remember that there is an underlying cause.
 This discomfort we experience is kind of like the pain in our body if we are in need of medical treatment.
 If we ignore the pain and act like everything is normal, then the cause of our disunity would go unnoticed.
 We pray for the day when all Christians will be in full unity.
-In the meantime, I'm totally into praying together and playing music together.
+In the meantime, we're totally into praying together and playing music together.
 Many Catholic Churches also welcome non-Catholics to come up for a blessing during communion by simply putting their hands over their chests in an 'X".

 If you really want to celebrate the Eucharist with us, here is an article on how to do that.